Building Libraries and Library Additions: A Selected Annotated Bibliography

 Building new libraries, additions, and even remodeling can be a daunting task, and one that most librarians do not undertake frequently.
 This fact sheet provides references to the tools, resources, and advice to help you manage your library building project, whether large or small.
 Although this list has been segmented by types of libraries--academic (college/university) libraries (along with a section on planning archives and off-site shelving), public libraries, and school libraries--materials listed for one type may have useful information for planning other types of buildings.
 And the end of this page now includes resources for planning specialized areas within libraries, such as areas for children, teens/young adults or seniors, and on building joint-use libraries.

-The ALA Online Store Buildings and Facilities section of the ALA Online Store quickly links to ALA's own print books, e-books, eCourses, and webinars on these subjects.
+The Buildings and Facilities section of the ALA Online Store quickly links to ALA's own print books, e-books, eCourses, and webinars on these subjects.

 Library Buildings at WorldCat.org

 Resources on "green" libraries and the Leadership in Energy and Environmental Design (LEED) Green Building Rating System™ appear on the Environmental Concerns page at the ALA Professional Tips Wiki and at Green Libraries.Safety and security issues can be found on ALA Library Fact Sheet 10 - Disaster Response: A Selected Annotated Bibliography.

 ADA -- Americans with Disabilities Act.

 See the online ADA resources compiled by ALA's Association of Specialized and Cooperative Library Agencies (ASCLA, a division of ALA), including the Library Services for People with Disabilities Policy and Library Accessibility--What You Need to Know toolkit series of fifteen tipsheets, edited by Monique DeLatte.
 The ADA and Libraries post on the Ask the ALA library Blog covers minimum aisle width between stacks.
 ADA and Bookmobiles is part of Mobile Libraries.